dlops-io/data-labeling/README_sav.md

 - Go to the shell where ran the docker container for `data-versioning`
 - Run `python cli.py -d`

-If you check inside the `data-versioning` folder you should see the a `cheese_dataset` folder with labeled images in them.
+If you check inside the `data-versioning` folder you should see the a `mushroom_dataset` folder with labeled images in them.
 ```
    .
-   |-cheese_dataset
+   |-mushroom_dataset
    |---amanita
    |---crimini
    |---oyster
-   |-cheese_dataset_prep
+   |-mushroom_dataset_prep

 ```

-The dataset from the data labeling step will be downloaded to a local folder called `cheese_dataset`
+The dataset from the data labeling step will be downloaded to a local folder called `mushroom_dataset`

 ### Ensure we do not push data files to git
 Make sure to have your gitignore to ignore the dataset folders.
 We do not want the dataset files going into our git repo.
 ```
-/cheese_dataset_prep
+/mushroom_dataset_prep
-/cheese_dataset
+/mushroom_dataset
 ```

 ### Version Data using DVC